MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 7. Within the CAS folder, highlight (but do not select) the **Blog Post preview.docx** document

-8. For the highlighted document, select the **...** button
+8. For the highlighted document, select the vertical **...** button.
+Hover over the **More** option.

-9. From the menu select, select the **Details** button
+9. From the expanded menu select, select the **Compliance details** button.

-10. A side menu will appear on the right.
+10. A side menu will appear.
+For **Label Status** the word *None* should appear, select it.
+This will open a new browser tab that will allow you to apply a label.

-11. If the option is available, set the **Apply Retention Label** to **VAT Returns and supporting documents**.
+11. If the option is available, set the **Apply label** to **VAT Returns and supporting documents** and select **Save**.
 As it can take some time for retention labels to be published you may not have the option available immediately, if it is not available, do not worry, continue to the next task.

     ![sample SharePoint label applied. ](../Media/sharepoint_label.png)